jsr029/P12-last/README.md

 - Backend

 1. git clone the backend, using its repository https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard.git more details on its github page
-2. npm install it
+2. npm install

 - Frontend
-1- npx create-react-app my-app
+1. clone the repository
-2- npm install it
+2. npm install
+3. npm start or yarn start

 # Ocean's 12
 React is always a big adventure, cause you need to be careful about the dependencies.